-ELISA Assay Technology is a versatile immunoassay technique that falls into the category of immunoenzymatic tests; it is ideal for detecting and quantifying a specific molecule in a complex sample.
+ELISA Assay Technology is a versatile immunoassay technique, a immunoenzymatic tests, is ideal for detecting and quantifying a specific molecule in a complex sample.

-The ELISA Assay (Enzyme-Linked Immunosorbent Assay), also called EIA (Enzyme ImmunoAssay), is an effective method for detecting and quantifying the presence of specific substances, commonly proteins (or peptides, antibodies and hormones) in a complex liquid mixture using antibodies.
+The enzyme-linked immunosorbent assay (ELISA), also called enzyme immunoassay (EIA), is an effective method for detecting and quantifying the presence of specific substances, commonly proteins (or peptides, antibodies, and hormones) in a complex liquid mixture, using antibodies.

 The ELISA Technology is based on the use of antibodies labeled with an enzyme (generally peroxidase or alkaline phosphatase), so that the resulting conjugates have both immunological and enzymatic activity.
 The antigen-antibody reaction results immobilized because one of the components (antigen or antibody) has been previously adhered to the plate.
 This reaction is easily highlighted with the addition of the substrate which, reacting with the enzyme, will produce a color that is visible and quantifiable with the spectrophotometer.

-ELISA technique is one of the most sensitive and reproducible plate-based technologies available.
-The assay you can set up is rapid, simple to perform and easy to automate.
+ELISA Assay is one of the most sensitive and reproducible plate-based technologies available.
+The assay you can set up is rapid, simple to perform, and easy to automate.

 ELISA Technique Applications

 The ELISA test is a plate-based rapid test used for detecting and quantifying proteins, peptides, antibodies, and hormones in a liquid sample.